Are you able to get through all the reading you planned this year? Do you ever want to read more but don’t seem to have the time?

-What I find interesting is that I tend to read books that I borrow from libraries faster than the books I bought.
+What I find interesting is that I tend to read books that I borrow from my local library faster than the books I bought.
 The reason is the books I bought don’t have a due date!
-I don’t need to return those books.
-So I can take as long as I want to read those books.
+I don’t need to return those books, so I can take as long as I want.

-When you don’t set a deadline to complete your book.
-There isn’t a sense of urgency.
-And when something isn’t urgent, you tend to procrastinate and your books get left on the shelves untouched and unread.
-So setting a deadline is important.
+When you don’t set a deadline to complete your book, there isn’t a sense of urgency, and when something isn’t urgent, you tend to procrastinate and your books get left on the shelves untouched and unread.
+Set a deadline to avoid this problem.

-If reading is important to you, no matter how busy you are, you will find and schedule time to read.
+If reading is important to you, no matter how busy you are, you will find and schedule time to do it.

 To keep your reading momentum, always have the next book ready.
-Don’t wait untill you have completed all your books, then find the next book to read.
+Don’t wait until you have completed all your books, and then find the next book to read.
 You’ll waste unnecessary time trying to find the next book.

-Reading in the morning before you start your work or reading at night when you are winding down are the best times to read.
-At these time, you won’t get caught up in the daily distractions that interrupt your reading.
+Reading in the morning before you start your work or reading at night when you are winding down is a great idea.
+At these time, you won’t get caught up in the daily distractions that interrupt you.

 Reading requires focus and concentration.
-If possible, find a quiet place to read.
+If possible, find a quiet place where you feel comfortable.

 Reading in a quiet environment increases your comprehension.
-You don’t get disrupted by external noises.
-You don’t have to reread previous pages and paragraphs to recall what you have just read.
+You won’t get disrupted by external noises and won’t have to reread previous pages and paragraphs to recall what you have just read.